Conilo/automodelcar-cic-ipn/README.md

 ![](img/cic_ipv4.png)

-Its recommendable not to repeat the same adress on any computer.
+Its recommendable not to repeat the same adress on different computers.

 Once you have saved the changes, connect to its network and type the next command to ensure you have communication.